 - WordPress Configuration Tutorials

-We also suggest watching the following video series in addition to the written step-by-step tutorials in this module:
+We also recommend watching the following video series in addition to the step-by-step tutorials:

 Setting Up Your Google Account